-The first day you receive the system you can hook up a satellite dish or transport stream (DiSEqC or not), a TV, connect power to the system and it will start with the FDS program.
+The first day you receive the system you can hook up a satellite dish or transport stream (DiSeqC or not), a TV, connect power to the system and it will start with the FDS program.
 This demo gives you a menu driven interface to the system.
 You can test and experiment with all main features of the system.
-See how fast the On-Screen Display functions, try out the IEEE 1394 interface to a similar board, look at window tests, try out teletext, etc. This will give you an understanding of the system and its possibilities.
+See how fast the on-screen display functions, try out the IEEE 1394 interface to a similar board, look at window tests, try out teletext, etc. This will give you an understanding of the system and its possibilities.

-6.3 Hardware interface with the STB5660
+6.3 Hardware interface with the STB5860

-Besides the dish and the TV (SCART, SVHS, CCIR 656 YUV) there is an interface to IEEE 1394, SPDIF (multi-channel audio decoder, to a PC via RS232 and IEEE 1284 (Centronics), a debug socket (ROM emulator, I/O), JTAG connector (boundary scan testing), smart-card unit and a remote control.
+Besides the dish and the TV (SCART, SVHS and CCIR 656 YUV) there is an interface to IEEE 1394, SPDIF (multi-channel audio decoder), to a PC via RS232 and IEEE 1284 (Centronics), a debug socket (ROM emulator and I/O), JTAG connector (boundary scan testing), smart card unit and a remote control.

-To use a ROM emulator there is an I/O connector on the main PCB where an extension board fits on the debug connector.
+To use a ROM emulator there are two I/O connectors on the main printed-circuit board where an extension board will fit on the debug connector.
 This extension gives you access to two footprints for 1-Mbyte ROMs.

-6.4 Software interface with the STB5660
+6.4 Software interface with the STB5860